vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 ```

 ### Expected ###
 When a network operation has completed, the future will return a [`boost::expected`](https://github.com/ptal/std-expected-proposal) object.
-On network errors, the `boost::expected` object will contain a OperationError object, and on success the object will contain a BlobOperation or a ContainerOperation object depending on the operation requested.
-For convenience, the templated types `ExpectedContainerOperation<T>` and `ExpectedBlobOperation<T>` are provided, where `T` is the result of the operation (i.e. a std::string on a `Get` request).
-Both types assume `OperationError` as the error object for the operation.
+On network errors, the `boost::expected` object will contain a OperationError object, and on success the object will contain an object of `T` as indicated by the interface.

-#### ExpectedContainerOperation<T> ####
+#### ExpectedOperation<T> ####
 > maidsafe/nfs/expected_container_operation.h

 - [ ] Thread-safe Public Functions